xdevplatform/Gnip-Analysis-Pipeline/README.md

 This package is designed to be pip-installed from the cloned repository location.

-`[REPOSITORY] $ pip install PACKAGE -U`,
+`[REPOSITORY] $ pip install gnip_analysis_pipeline[plotting,nltk] -U`,

-where `PACKAGE` can be `gnip_analysis_pipeline` or `gnip_tweet_evaluation`, or `.` to install both packages.
+where `plotting` and `nltk` install the extra dependencies needed for NLTK enrichment and time series plotting.

 # Core Pipeline Components

 The pipeline abstracts the core, invariant pieces of an analysis of Tweet data.
 We first _enrich_ individual Tweets with metadata.
-We can then create _time series_ by counting things in time intervals, or we can _evaluate_ a set of Tweets for audience and conversation analysis.
+We can then create _time series_ by counting things in time intervals.
+We can additionally _evaluate_ a set of Tweets (enriched or not) for audience and conversation analysis.

-Because Tweet enrichment can be easily parallelized and because the resulting metadata can be counted and evaluated, we usually enrich before counting and evaluating, but this is not always necessary.
+Because Tweet enrichment can be easily parallelized and because the resulting metadata can be counted and evaluated, we usually enrich before counting and evaluating.
+This is not strictly necessary, for example, when the Tweet analysis functions only on metadata in the original Gnip payload.

 ## Enrichment